EmmanuelETM/data_pipeline/README.md

 #### Key Componentes

-- Snowflake: Acts as the cloud data warehouse to store and manage raw, intermediate, and transformed data.
+1. Snowflake: Acts as the cloud data warehouse to store and manage raw, intermediate, and transformed data.
-- dbt (Data Build Tool): Handles SQL-based data transformations and testing within Snowflake.
+2. dbt (Data Build Tool): Purpose: Enables SQL-based transformations with a focus on modularity, maintainability, and transparency.
+Features:

+    - Data transformations are written in SQL and version-controlled.
+    - Supports automated documentation and testing.
+    - Includes a library of pre-built macros like dbt_utils for enhanced functionality.
 - Apache Airflow: Orchestrates the pipeline, scheduling tasks, and ensuring dependencies are met.
+- Astro CLI:

 #### Setup Instructions